Introduction

 Exploration and Discovery

-The map of “Ghost of Tsushima” is designed to encourage exploration and discovery, rewarding players for their curiosity.
+The map of “Ghost of Tsushima” was created in such a way that it would promote exploration and discovery and that players would be rewarded for their curiosity.

-- Locations such as hot springs, bamboo strikes, and Shinto shrines offer upgrades to health, resolve, and skills, incentivizing players to explore the island thoroughly.
+Places like hot springs, bamboo strikes, and Shinto shrines are offering health, resolve, and skills upgrades, thus granting players the incentive to fully explore the island.

 Combat and Stealth

-The design of the map also supports the game’s combat and stealth mechanics.
+The design of the map is a great support to the game’s combat and stealth mechanics.

-- Players can use the environment to their advantage in combat and stealth situations.
-Tall grass and bamboo groves offer cover for sneaking up on enemies, while rocky outcrops and high vantage points provide opportunities for archery and reconnaissance.
+In the combat and stealth situations, players can utilize the environment as their ally.
+The tall grass and the forests of bamboo provide cover for sneaking up on foes, while the rocky outcrops and the high vantage points allow for archery and surveillance.

 Environmental Storytelling